 Which university admissions tests do you need to take?

 Depending on where and what you're applying to, you might need to take a university admissions test.
 But which one(s)?

-Get to know exactly which university admissions tests you'll be required to take, so you don't miss the deadline.
-Some admissions tests are only available to take once a year – and you'll have to wait a year if you miss them.
+It's worth knowing which university admissions tests you'll be required to take, so you don't miss the deadline.
+Some admissions tests are only available to take once a year – and you'll have to wait 12 months if you miss them.

+Which university admissions tests do you need to take?